decidim-ice/decidim-module-decidim_awesome/README.md

 * Minimum title and body length (defaults to 15 chars).
 * Maximum percentage of capital letters for title and body (defaults to 25%).
-* Maximum number of "marks" (aka: exclamation and interrogation signs) that can be consective in the title or the body (defaults to 1).
+* Maximum number of "marks" (aka: exclamation and interrogation signs) that can be consecutive in the title or the body (defaults to 1).
 * Enable/disable forcing to start the title or the body with a capital letter (defaults to "enabled").

 ![Custom validations](examples/custom_validations.png)